Environmental Quality Control

 To develop Eco-industrial Town at AMATA City Chonburi Industrial Estate and AMATA City Rayong Industrial Estate, the Company has implemented numerous initiatives and projects such as setting up traffic management and industrial waste management committees, creating jobs for local communities, conducting comprehensive environmental management systems, environmental quality monitoring, managing water pollution, waste, noise pollution, dust, smoke, pollution measurement, and publicly disclosing its performance.
 Further efforts include improving the well-being of people in communities and factories, as well as developing an advanced data management system for internal operations.

-In 2024, AMATA Corporation Public Company Limited received the Eco-Excellence: E2 certification for the seventh consecutive year for AMATA City Chonburi Industrial Estate and the sixth consecutive year for AMATA City Rayong Industrial Estate.
-On 23 September 2024, Mr. Numchai Nilthong, Environmental Engineering Department Manager of AMATA Corporation Public Company Limited, received the Eco-Excellence Industrial Estate award at the Eco Innovation Forum 2024.
+In 2025, AMATA Corporation Public Company Limited received the Eco-Excellence: E2 certification for the eighth consecutive year for AMATA City Chonburi Industrial Estate and the seventh consecutive year for AMATA City Rayong Industrial Estate.
+On 17 October 2025, Mr. Numchai Nilthong, Environmental Engineering Department Manager of AMATA Corporation Public Company Limited, received the Eco-Excellence Industrial Estate award at the Eco Innovation Forum 2025, under the theme “Transforming through Sustainable Industries: Advancing Thailand through New and Sustainable Industries.”
 The event was organized by the Industrial Estate Authority of Thailand (IEAT) in collaboration with the Water and Environment Institute for Sustainability (WEIS) and the Federation of Thai Industries (FTI).
 The Eco-Excellence certification recognizes industrial estates that contribute to the development and enhancement of community quality of life and environmental quality, emphasizing commitment to sustainable industrial development based on the balance of the economy, society, and the environment.

 2. Environmental Governance Assessment